Big Brother 11 (American season): Summary

 Following Lydia's eviction, HouseGuests competed in the "Can Do" Head of Household competition.
 For this competition, HouseGuests stood atop a platform and attempted to drop aluminum cans into plastic tubes; the first HouseGuest to drop twenty-four cans into their tube would be the winner.
 Jeff was the winner.
-Owing to having the fewest cans in their tubes, Michele and Russell became the Have-Nots for the week.
+With the fewest cans in their tubes, Michele and Russell became the Have-Nots for the week.
 Owing to the lie that Kevin had told Jeff, both Jeff and Jordan hoped to see Russell evicted.
-In an attempt to save themselves, Kevin and Natalie made a deal to get to the final four with Jeff and Jordan, and Jeff later told them he would nominate them as pawns in an attempt to backdoor Russell.
-On Day 48, Jeff chose to nominate Kevin and Natalie for eviction.
+In an attempt to save themselves, Kevin and Natalie made a deal to get to the final four with Jeff and Jordan, and Jeff told them he would nominate them as pawns in an attempt to backdoor Russell.
+On Day 48, Jeff nominated Kevin and Natalie for eviction.
 Though Jeff continued to assure Michele and Russell that the plan was to evict Kevin, the two became suspicious that the plan was to backdoor one of them.
 On Day 49, HouseGuests competed in the "Otev the Ape" Power of Veto competition.
-For this competition, HouseGuests were given a riddle by Otev the Ape and were required to search through various bananas in the backyard with the names of previously evicted HouseGuests on them to find the banana that would solve the riddle.
-The last HouseGuest to bring Otev the correct banana, or the HouseGuest who brought an incorrect banana, were eliminated each round.
+For this competition, HouseGuests were given a riddle by Otev the Ape and searched through various bananas in the backyard with the names of previously evicted HouseGuests on them to find the banana that solved the riddle.
+The last HouseGuest to bring Otev the correct banana, or the HouseGuest who brought an incorrect banana, was eliminated each round.
 Jeff was the winner of the Power of Veto.
-On Day 51, Jeff chose to use the Power of Veto to remove Kevin from the block, with Russell being nominated in his place.
+On Day 51, Jeff used the Power of Veto to remove Kevin from the block, with Russell being nominated in his place.
 Following his nomination, Russell engaged in numerous arguments with his fellow HouseGuests.
-On Day 54, Russell became the seventh HouseGuest to be evicted from the house in a unanimous vote of three to zero.
+On Day 54, Russell became the seventh HouseGuest to be evicted from the house in a vote of three to zero.
 He became the third member of the Jury of Seven.